 Mosquitoes love hiding in tall grass, shrubbery and damp, unkempt areas like woodpiles.
 Keeping your grass short and yard well-maintained is essential to mosquito control.

 Treating your yard with an a non-toxic, water-soluble insect repellent, especially before outdoor activities, will significantly reduce the amount of mosquitoes in your backyard.
 Cedarwood chips are also a natural insect deterrent; sprinkle them throughout your yard—especially along foundations and fence lines—for additional mosquito protection.

 Lack of wind, sunlight and heat make dawn and dusk ideal feeding times for mosquitoes.
 In the U.S., mosquitoes are least likely to bite in the middle of the day, and most likely to bite just after sunset.
 Limiting outdoor activity—particularly in wooded, humid and shady areas—during these periods will greatly decrease the chances of being bitten.
 Wearing clothes that match your surroundings—darker colors at night, lighter clothing in the day—has also been shown to limit mosquito bites.
 Wearing closed-toe shoes helps, too.

 Surprisingly, outdoor fans have proven effective at reducing mosquitoes and mosquito bites.
 Mosquitoes are attracted to carbon dioxide, body heat and body odor.
-Fans work by dispersing and redirecting these attractants throughout the air, diminishing not only the appearance of mosquitos in your yard but also the likelihood of getting bitten.
+Fans work by dispersing and redirecting these attractants throughout the air, diminishing not only the appearance of mosquitoes in your yard but also the likelihood of getting bitten.

 The following plants are known to have mosquito-repelling properties.
 Place or plant them in areas where you spend the most time outside: